jmcancode/infinite-scroll/README.md

-# infinite-scroll
-Connected to the
+# FREE HIGH RESOLUTION IMAGES
+Brought to you by -> www.unsplash.com
+Awesome random highresolution images using the Unsplash API.
+This site showcases the Infinite Scroll JavaScript function and API connection abilities.

 # Developers